-The common buzzard is the most abundant raptor in Scotland and is frequently seen, and heard, soaring over the forest.
+The common buzzard (Buteo buteo) is the most abundant raptor in Scotland and is frequently seen, and heard, soaring over the forest.

 The common buzzard occurs throughout Europe and large parts of northwestern Asia.
 It is resident (meaning that it lives there year-round) in all of Europe except Scandinavia, and in Turkey and the other countries immediately surrounding the Black Sea, as well as in northern Iran.
 Other populations breed in the summer in Scandinavia, the Baltic states and northwestern Russia and then migrate southwards for the winter to parts of North Africa, the eastern Mediterranean, the west coast of India and eastern Africa, from Ethiopia to South Africa.